William’s Birth Story

 It’s 3pm on a Saturday afternoon and I’m sat at home in a button up nightie, hair in a newly acquired mum bun, while Baby Davis sleeps soundly on my lap.
 I’ve quickly learned that nap times are to be taken advantage of, even if I do have to type left-handedly so, it seems like the right time to sit and pen his birth story.
 If you’ve read my last blog post ‘Oh Baby!
 We’re Pregnant‘, or have followed my Instagram updates, you’ll already know that it was a long, long wait in hospital for Baby Davis.
 It’s wonderful to share that we welcomed Baby William Davis to the world on 26th October 2019, weighing a modest 8lbs 9.

-Trigger warning: This is an account of a lengthy labour, including medical procedures.
+Trigger warning: This is a birth story including a lengthy, induced labour and medical procedures.

-As an expectant mother, you’re asked throughout pregnancy to consider and write a birth plan ready to hand to your midwife when it’s your time in the delivery suite.
+As an expectant mother, you’re asked throughout pregnancy to consider the type of birth you’d like (you may even be reading birth stories, heck it may be the reason you’re here now).
+You’re encouraged to write a birth plan ready to hand to your midwife when it’s your time in the delivery suite.
 Ironically, you’re also advised not to consider it a plan but a series of options.
 Throughout the first and second trimester, my ‘plan’ was ‘as little fuss as possible’.
 In honesty, I was naive and didn’t fully understand the complexity of labour until two pivotal things happened: an intensive hypnobirthing course and a routine appointment with an anesthesiologist.

 At 28 weeks pregnant, I attended an intensive weekend course to learn about hypnobirthing principles lead by friend, and teacher, Ruth of Down to Birth Hypnobirthing.
 It was at this point that I began to understand the biology behind the process of labour and became an advocate for natural, spontaneous birth (even considering the possibility of a home birth!)
 After a day at work, I would unwind and release stress by listening to the relaxation tracks I planned to use during birth, and repeated positive affirmation after positive affirmation.
 I felt calm, in control and knew exactly how I wanted to birth.